 - Bringing the bride to the groom’s house

-- Reception; prayers, dances, gifts
+- Reception rituals, prayers, dances, gift giving

-- Traditional wedding ceremonies and symbols
+- Traditional wedding ceremony and decorations or offerings

 If you decided to get married both in Vietnam and your partner’s home country, the paperwork will be different.
 If you get married in Vietnam first, remember to bring the marriage certificate with you.